 This assay employs the quantitative sandwich enzyme immunoassay technique.
-Anti-FITC antibody has been pre-coated onto a microplate.
-Standards and samples are pipetted into the wells with a FITC conjugated antibody specific for Luteinizing Hormone.
-Then add a Horseradish Peroxidase (HRP) conjugated antibody specific for Luteinizing Hormone.
+Antibody specific for Luteinizing Hormone has been pre-coated onto a microplate.
+Standards and samples are pipetted into the wells with a Horseradish Peroxidase (HRP) conjugated antibody specific for Luteinizing Hormone.
 Following a wash to remove any unbound reagent, a substrate solution is added to the wells and color develops in proportion to the amount of Luteinizing Hormone bound in the initial step.
 The color development is stopped and the intensity of the color is measured.